-The Service's General Order 053.22 governs all use of force by members.
+The Service's General Order 053.23 governs all use of force by members.
 All reporting requirements are contained within this order.
-These procedures are in compliance with the Police Services Act; Regulation 926 and the Policing Standards Manual AI-012.
+These procedures are in compliance with the Police Services Act, Regulation 926, and the Policing Standards Manual Al-012.

-Use of Force Analyst Report:
+Use of Force Analyst Report

-In 2021, officers of the Niagara Regional Police Service responded to over 148,000 calls for service.
-Of those incidents, 186 encounters between officers and members of the public occurred in circumstances that required the completion of a Use of Force Report, as mandated by Ontario Regulation 926.
+In 2022, officers of the Niagara Regional Police Service responded to over 148,000 calls for service.
+Of those incidents, 162 encounters between officers and members of the public occurred in circumstances that required the completion of a Use of Force Report, as mandated by Ontario Regulation 926.

 Use of Force Reports are broken into two classifications: Individual Reports and Team Reports.
 Individual Report refers to the submission of a Use of Force Report by an individual officer and may include reports prepared by an immediate supervisor in cases where the officer is incapable of submitting a report.
-Each officer who administers force meeting the threshold in Regulation 926 must submit an individual report, unless they qualify as a member of a team.
+Each officer who administers force, meeting the threshold in Regulation 926, must submit an individual report, unless they qualify as a member of a team.
 A Team Report is completed by a leader of a specialist team, such as the Tactical Team, in place of individual reporting by each member.
 Therefore, one incident (call for service) can result in multiple Use of Force Reports being submitted.
-Out of the 186 identified encounters resulting in submission of Use of Force Reports, 33 were Team Reports.
+Out of the 162 identified encounters resulting in submission of Use of Force Reports, 34 were Team Reports.

-In 2021, there were approximately 186 Use of Force Report submissions.
-For comparison purposes, there were 168 Use of Force Report submissions in 2020, 137 in 2019 and 140 in 2018.
+In 2022, there were 162 Use of Force Report submissions.
+For comparison purposes, there were 186 Use of Force Report submissions in 2021, 168 in 2020, and 137 in 2019.

-The increase in Use of Force Reports has been paralleled with the rise in armed persons, which has been a trend for the last four years and continued in 2021 with 139 armed persons, compared to 127 in 2020.
-Although there were not as many subjects armed with firearms in 2021, there was a significant rise in the number of subjects armed with knives or edged weapons with 52 identified incidents, up from 29 incidents in 2020.
+The amount of Use of Force Reports has paralleled the rise in armed persons, which has been a trend for the last four years and continued in 2022 with 141 armed subjects compared to 139 armed persons in 2021, and 127 in 2020.
+In 2022, there was a rise in subjects armed with firearms, and a drop in the number of subjects with edged weapons with 30 in 2022, compared to 52 in 2021.